Ever since Snow White and the Seven Dwarfs hit the silver screen, Walt Disney has fired our imaginations and our wanderlust for mythical lands.

 More cool movie locations in Europe that kids will love

-The most renowned Scottish isle, Skye, is frequently voted the most beautiful island in the world.
+Be sure to visit the most renowned Scottish isle, Skye, which is frequently voted the most beautiful island in the world.

 See the otherworldly Old Man of Storr, which looks like it was shaped by dragon fire.
-Chance being enchanted in Fairy Glen (valley) or take a family road-trip to the Cuillins.
-After a day of dragon hunting, adults can go on a whisky tasting tour at the celebrated Talisker Distillery.
+Chance being enchanted in Fairy Glen or take a family road trip to the Cuillin Mountains.
+When you're not dragon hunting, you could step back in time at Dunvegan Castle, overlooking a mystical sea loch.

 Tristan Thorne must travel the length of Stormhold on foot, but luckily Iceland is only a flight away.

-Venture to the black-sand shores of Iceland’s southwestern coast to see the dramatic setting where Prince Septimus learned of his fate.
+Venture to the black sand beaches of Iceland’s south coast to see the dramatic setting where Prince Septimus learned of his fate.
 Here, you might meet the country’s fabled elves in the lovely Hellisgerði Botanical Garden, or see them among the delightful clapboard houses.

 If that’s not enough, we can help you tailor a family tour of Iceland.
-See the Golden Circle, the incredible glaciers, smoking volcanoes, and rainbow-kissed waterfalls of Iceland.
+Get up close to the awe-inspiring glaciers, lava fields, and rainbow-kissed waterfalls of Iceland.